Americans Are Generally Skeptical Of Government, But Want It To Intervene In A Crisis

 Don't see the graphic above?
 Click here.

-The briefings in (really) brief:
+The briefings in (really) brief

 Trump and members of his coronavirus task force did not hold press briefings Saturday or Sunday this past weekend.
 That follows Friday's short briefing.
 In fact on Saturday, Trump tweeted that they're not worth the time and effort.